Get the Facts

 Spread the Word

-Individuals, families, and communities can all do their part to stress the importance of sun safety and the dangers of UV rays.
-If you would like to learn more about preventing skin cancer or if your business or organization would like to learn how to adopt a sun safety policy, please contact a local Cancer Prevention in Action resource in your county.
+Individuals, families, worksites, and communities can all do their part to stress the importance of sun safety and the dangers of UV rays.
+To learn more about preventing skin cancer or if your business or organization would like to learn more about adopting a sun safety policy, contact a local Cancer Prevention in Action resource in your county.